FTI PROGRAM:

 - If your group would like to volunteer for color guard, please see the Program Director or Camp Director at the Friday evening leaders meeting or during the day on Saturday.

 Subject Matter Experts (SMEs) Program: We try to get SMEs to come to TI and do informative and interactive presentations.
-If you are lucky enough to be camping when this program is available, you may have the chance to experience a Lenape or other living history presentation by reenactors portraying the lives and displaying the gear of military service members from the Revolutionary War through World War II.
+If you are lucky enough to be camping when this program is available, you may have the chance to experience a Lenape.
 This program is not available every weekend.
 Details announced during the Friday Night Leaders Meeting.

 - Open Shoot: Cost per participant = $2.00 / 10 arrows.

-- One youth chosen from each group for each age bracket.
+- One youth chosen from each unit for each age bracket.

 - Winners receive TI Archer Award patches.